AngryOwlAI/AngryOwlAI/README.md

 ## 🦉 About

-**AngryOwl** is an AI-focused project hub founded by [Alexander Ricciardi (Omega.py)](https://github.com/Omegapy).
-It is a place where humans use the power of AI to advance science and empower humanity.
+**AngryOwl** is a place where humans use the power of AI to advance science and empower humanity.

 The owl watches.
 The owl learns.
 The owl builds — with purpose, for the good of humanity.